nih-cfde/training-and-engagement/hackmd/AWS.md

 ### How to ask questions
 If you have questions at any point,
 - Drop them in the chat, or
-- Direct messages to the moderator (Marisa Lim) are welcome, or
+- Direct messages to the moderator (Saranya Canchi) are welcome, or
-- Unmute yourself and ask during the workshop, or
+- Unmute yourself and ask during the workshop
-- Use the raise hand reaction in zoom

-We're going to use the green check mark reaction in zoom to make sure people are on board during the hands-on activities.
+We're going to use the "raise hand" reaction in zoom to make sure people are on board during the hands-on activities.

 ## Some background

 What is cloud computing?
 - Renting and use of IT services over the internet.
+- No direct, active management by the user.
+- Avoid or minimize up-front IT infrastructure cost.
 - Amazon and Google, among others, rent compute resources over the internet for money.

 Why might you want to use a cloud computer?